CrateTools/comfyui-preview-video-monitor/README.md

 Important Notes

-ComfyMonitor is an advanced video/image viewer with powerful caching and workflow-saving features.
+PreviewVideoMonitor is an advanced video/image viewer with powerful caching and workflow-saving features.
 However, it is not designed to be your primary file management system.
 Key Points:

 Always use Save nodes (e.g., Save Image, Save Video, etc.) to permanently store your final work in your regular working directory or custom pipelines.
-ComfyMonitor should currently be treated as a volatile preview system — ideal for creative sessions and quick iterations, but not for long-term storage.
+PreviewVideoMonitor should currently be treated as a volatile preview system — ideal for creative sessions and quick iterations, but not for long-term storage.
-While ComfyMonitor can save files to disk, its internal session data and cached files are stored inside its own folder: custom_nodes/ComfyMonitor/
+PreviewVideoMonitor can save files to disk, its internal session data and cached files are stored inside its own default folder custom_nodes/PreviewVideoMonitorPro/, but you can change this to your own custom working directory directly from the node, super easy, and giving you full control over where files are kept.
-This internal storage may be cleared or changed between sessions or updates, so do not rely on it for keeping your work safe.
+This internal storage may be cleared by users (or accidentally by you) or changed between sessions or updates, so do not rely on it for keeping your work 100% safe.

-Future Improvement
-In upcoming versions, you will be able to set a custom storage location for all session-generated data, giving you full control over where files are kept.
-Bottom line: Use ComfyMonitor as a Monitoring/Viewer system for fast, powerful previews and creative experimentation — but always save your important work properly using dedicated Save nodes.

 #
 <div align="center">